 San Onofre, designed for a 7.0 earthquake, but has 8.0+ earthquake probability — 10x larger, 32x stronger, & overdue.
-Ratepayers funding $64 million in new seismic studies, even though the USGS says no scientist can predict the size of any earthquake.
+Ratepayers funding $64 million in new seismic studies, even though the USGS states no scientist can predict the size of any earthquake.
+Some recent large quakes:

 There is no safe level of radiation, according to the National Academy of Sciences.
 Children, unborn babies and women are more susceptible to the effects of radiation.
 Ingesting radiation is extremely dangerous.
 More…

 Radioactive Cesium from Japan was found in tuna in San Diego.
 Kelp along the Orange County coast contained Fukushima radiation.
 Radiation monitoring is inadequate.
 Government resources and priorities for radiation monitoring are too low to protect us.
 More…

-This website is a public resource of information about San Onofre Nuclear Power Plant safety issues, cost issues and related information.
+This website is a self-funded public resource for creditable information about San Onofre Nuclear Power Plant safety issues, cost issues and related information.
 Much of the information is relevant to other nuclear power plants and their nuclear waste.
-The information was extensively research and fact checked by local citizens and organizations concerned about the risks from the San Onofre nuclear power plant.
-By improving public awareness, our goal is to reduce the likelihood of a nuclear disaster in Southern California.
-The two San Onofre nuclear reactors and the highly toxic radioactive waste storage facilities are located just south of San Clemente, California.
+The information was extensively research and fact checked by local citizens and organizations concerned about the risks from San Onofre and other nuclear power plants.
+By improving public awareness, our goal is to reduce the likelihood of a nuclear disaster in California and elsewhere.
+The San Onofre nuclear reactors and highly toxic radioactive waste storage facilities are located just south of San Clemente, California.
 Diablo Canyon nuclear power plant is located in San Luis Obispo county.
 California’s Humboldt and Rancho Seco nuclear reactors are shut down, but their highly toxic radioactive waste is stored on-site — indefinitely.

 Southern California Edison decided to decommission the San Onofre nuclear reactors on June 7th, 2013, after the NRC’s Atomic Safety and Licensing Board said restarting the Unit 2 reactor would be a nuclear experiment.